sko-crehler/PluginVatValidation/README.md

 # PluginVatValidation

-<sub>**Note**: _This plugin is described in detail on the author's software engineering blog.
-The article can be found at [this](https://pietrzakadrian.com/blog/accelerate-the-purchasing-process-in-e-commerce-based-on-shopware-6) link._</sub>
+<small>**Note**: _This plugin is described in detail on the author's software engineering blog.
+The article can be found at [this](https://pietrzakadrian.com/blog/accelerate-the-purchasing-process-in-e-commerce-based-on-shopware-6) link._</small>

 ## Description